cipolleschi/TestingTraining/Chapter1/README.md

 1. Create a new file and call it `SubtractionTests`

-2. Write tests for the division operation.
+2. Write tests for the subtract operation.
 Try to cover all the possible cases.

 ### Task 4 - Create a test to cover the multiply function.

 1. Create a new file and call it `MultiplyTests`

-2. Write tests for the division operation.
+2. Write tests for the multiply operation.
 Try to cover all the possible cases.

 ### Task 5 - Create a test to cover the division function.